 Web Services

-By means of different Web Service commands you can e.g. retrieve information from the Miniserver via the address line of a browser, make settings or switch outputs.
+Using various Web Service commands, you can retrieve information from the Miniserver via a browser’s address bar, adjust settings, or switch outputs.

 More detailed information about the API